Hash-AK/EnumMadeEZ/README.md

 - Debian GNU/Linux 12 (bookworm)
 - openSUSE Leap 15.6 (hostname didnt work)

-Some dirstros had problem with printing tput/ansi color with echo so i modified the script to use printf and optionnally ansi colors instead of tput)
+Some distros had problem with printing tput/ansi color with echo so i modified the script to use printf and optionnally ansi colors instead of tput)
 And thats it.
-For the hostname problem im not sure if its because thoose where minimal install (Docker images).
+For the hostname problem im not sure if its caused by the fact that i tried it on minimal install (Docker images), im now using cat /proc/sys/kernel/hostname if hostname throw errors.

 # INSTALLATION
-The instalation is pretty simple, install git, git clone the repo then give exec permission to the file, and eecute it!
+The instalation is pretty simple, install git, git clone the repo then give exec permission to the file, and execute it!
 No argument needed

 `sudo apt update && sudo apt install git`